junxit/us-congress-bills-109/bill.md

 ---
 legis-num: H.R.
 2808
 congress: 109th CONGRESS
-session: 1st Session
+session: 2d Session
 chamber: IN THE HOUSE OF REPRESENTATIVES
 ---

 # H.R.
 2808

-> To require the Secretary of the Treasury to mint coins in commemoration of the bicenntenial of the birth of Abraham Lincoln.
+> To require the Secretary of the Treasury to mint coins in commemoration of the bicentennial of the birth of Abraham Lincoln.

 ## § 1.
 Short title